 Songfacts®: You can leave comments about the song at the bottom of the page.

 Randy Bachman started writing this song when he was waiting in the living room at the house of his date, Denise.
 She was taking a long time getting ready so Bachman sat at the piano and wrote the beginning of this song.
-Denise - the girl he was waiting for - he married.
-Burton claims the song took him just 15 minutes to write once he set down with his bandmate Burton Cummings to put it together. (thanks, Nathan - Winkler, Canada)
+Denise - the girl he was waiting for - he later married.
+Bachman claims the song took him just 15 minutes to write once he sat down with his bandmate Burton Cummings to put it together. (thanks, Nathan - Winkler, Canada)

 Randy Bachman had the original piano chords with an original title of "These Arms."
 Burton Cummings changed the title to "These Eyes" and added the middle eight. (thanks, Barry Kesten - Bellmore, United States)

 Jr. Walker and The All Stars also charted with a cover of this song in 1969.
 It went #16 pop, #3 R&B in the US. (thanks, Robin - Birmingham, AL)